frederic-perez/AmE-dictionary/data/idioms.md

 __as much as__ _Inside today’s Stateman as much as $215 in coupon savings._
 __as much__ Almost the same: _I thought as much._ _She said as much._
 __as of late__ :two::hammer:
-__as of now__ :three: Starting now.
+__as of now__ :four: Starting now.
 From now on; from this moment on: _As of now, smoking is forbidden in this house._
 __as of today__
 __as simple as that__ Idiom used to describe something as extremely easy to understand or not complicated at all.
 __as the crow flies__ By the most direct way, along a straight line between two places.